Does Anyone Have An Easy Fix For A Bad External Speaker Plug For A Ic-746pro

 "Is the IC-7600 the best prepare around for pulling the audio (spoken words) from a very weak signal down in the mud using manual ECSS ?"

 Not really.
 With tested elder IC-756 PRO 2 model information technology was not that expert.
 On the 7600 with it'southward more than advanced DSP receiver scheme and adaptable audio filtering , is improved in standard AM mode .
+We discovered in later testing that transmission ECSS use was near unacceptable, see green cake beneath for more information on this.

 Also to achieve the same sensitivity level of other sets (i.e.: WJ-8711A / HF1000A, JRC NRD-545 etc.), you MUST take "pre-amp 2" on.
 This likewise increases the noise flooring greatly, where as the other sets I have tested with DSP like this are much more than repose with the same sensitivity level.
 Sad, information technology's does Not lucifer the WJ-8711A in sound recovery (simply what does) .
 Fifty-fifty Icom'due south expensive IC-R9500 receiver does not and yes I have washed side by side testing .